PranitAnand13/Unity_Game/README.md

 I have included some sample files and scripts here for reference.

-👉 You can play the full game through the WebGL build at the link below:
+👉 You can play the full game through the WebGL build at the link below , my name is visible on the title screen of the game:

 🎮  https://play.unity.com/en/games/4a7c50a3-f35b-4738-8031-05c455369453/webgl-builds